 Yes, indeed it is as the Gregory Paragon 58 is made using 135-denier high-density recycled polyester.
 It may not be made from 100% recyclable materials, but we will give it a pass for now.

-This backpack is the best hiking backpack on this list and apart from being eco-friendly, it offers an all-around solid design, fit, and carry capacity.
+This backpack is the best hiking backpack on this list and apart from being eco friendly, it offers an all-around solid design, fit, and carry capacity.

 The back panel has just the right amount of curve to encourage airflow even on sweaty, steep ascents.
-With 58 liters, you can definitely pack in enough gear for 2-3 days out – and for thru-hikers out there this is the kind of backpack candidate I would consider for a big trek like the AT or PCT.
-(I hiked a majority of the AT with a 70-liter pack).
+With 58 litres, you can definitely pack in enough gear for 2-3 days out – and for thru-hikers out there this is the kind of backpack candidate I would consider for a big trek like the AT or PCT.
+(I hiked a majority of the AT with a 70-litre pack).

-The Paragon 58 has a pocket for every purpose too, including hip belt pockets, a top lid pocket, sleeping bag compartment, and a hydration reservoir zone.
+The Paragon 58 has a pocket for every purpose too, including hip belt pockets, a top lid pocket, a sleeping bag compartment, and a hydration reservoir zone.

-Not too much negative to say here, the Paragon 58 is just a bread and butter hiker pack.
+Not too much negative to say here, the Paragon 58 is just a bread-and-butter hiker pack.

 - Very comfortable for long-distance backpacking

 - Great storage options and exterior strap features for hauling extra gear

 - Excellent suspension system for carrying big loads